School Life

 Coach Lauteria is Berkeley's head varsity girls basketball coach.
 She is a former college player at Glenville State College (Division 2).
 By her senior year she was ranked 7th in the nation for three point scoring, finishing with over 1000 points.
 While coaching, her main focus is to educate the fundamentals of the game, both mentally and physically, and teaching all players that through discipline, an unstoppable work ethic, and a passion for the game, dreams of playing at any level they choose are possible.

-• Berkeley Girls Lacrosse Camp with Varsity Head Coach Maddie Soviero
+• Berkeley Girls Lacrosse Camp with Coach Bart Wagner

 Swimming pool time is offered at the discretion of the head coach.